Skip to main content.

 Managing Conflict

 Your Peer Counselor has been trained in conflict resolution and mediation as they are the primary resource for conflicts within the residence halls.
 Typically, after you reach out to your Peer Counselor they will schedule a meeting with you and your roommate(s) to talk out the conflict at hand.
-The number one way to resolve any conflict is to communicate directly with each other face-to-face and your Peer Counselor will help facilitate this conversation.
+The number one way to resolve any conflict is to communicate directly with each other face-to-face, and your Peer Counselor will help facilitate this conversation.

 If you and your roommate are still not living together successfully, we want you and your Peer Counselor to reach out to your Area Coordinator.
 Area Coordinators are professional staff members who will be able to help you find a better resolution for the conflict with your roommate.
-They may have you meet again to mediate the issue - we want to make sure we have exhausted all attempts at coming to a resolution as this is the best way for you and your roommate to learn from the situation at hand.
+They may have you meet again to mediate the issue; we want to make sure we have exhausted all attempts at coming to a resolution as this is the best way for you and your roommate to learn from the situation at hand.
 If it is clear that a room change will assist a situation, we will then move to the room change process.

-Roommate Changes, Vacantcies, & Consolidation
+Roommate Changes, Vacancies, and Consolidation

 Throughout the year, space opens up allowing for us to make changes to better meet the needs of students on campus.
-If you are interested in making a change in your housing mid-year, connect to your Peer Counselor.
+If you are interested in making a change in your housing mid-year, talk to your Peer Counselor.

 Making a Change